 One of the best parts about living in Picacho Mountain is enjoying the active lifestyle out in the beautiful desert climate of Las Cruces.
 Averaging about 320 sunny days a year and moderate temperatures most of the year, the Las Cruces area is the perfect place for year-round activities such as biking, hiking, gardening, and many others.

-Whether you enjoy sports or are more inclined to the cultural attractions of the desert southwest, there is something for everyone at Picacho Mountain and in the surrounding communities.
+Whether you enjoy sports or are more inclined to the cultural attractions of the desert southwest, there is something for everyone at Picacho Mountain and surrounding communities.
 Let’s take a look around, and see what Picacho Mountain has to offer you!

 Enjoying all that nature has to offer